 For most couples, sharing a bed is one of the great joys of a long-term relationship.
-Those moments of falling asleep and waking up together are a major source of intimacy.
-But for Tom and his partner, sharing a bed had become impossible due to his incessantly loud snoring and untreated sleep apnea.
+But for Tom and his partner, this had become impossible due to his loud snoring and untreated sleep apnea.
 Tom couldn’t accept sleeping at a distance and needed an option he could live with.

-Each February people across the country recognize and celebrate two events, Valentine’s Day and the American Heart Month.
-During this time, we are encouraged to give thought to special people in our lives and grow our relationships.
+Each February, we recognize and celebrate two events: Valentine’s Day and American Heart Month.
+During this time, we celebrate the special people in our lives.
 We are also encouraged to pay attention to the risk factors for heart disease and make heart-healthy lifestyle changes.
-Because heart disease is the leading cause of death in the United States, according to the American Heart Association, it is a subject worth taking seriously.
+According to the American Heart Association (AHA), heart disease is the leading cause of death in the United States, so this subject is worth taking seriously.

 Sleep Apnea and Heart Health

 A typical sequence of OSA occurs when a person stops snoring and is silent for seconds or even minutes.
 The body’s oxygen level drops and the blood pressure rises.
-The heart is forced to beat faster, causing the pulse rate to increase.
+The heart is forced to beat faster.
 The brain may cause the body to jerk in an attempt to wake the sleeper so breathing will resume.
 The silence may end with a loud snort, cough or gasp.
 This causes the sleeper to wake briefly and begin breathing.
-Once asleep again, the muscles relax and the airway becomes blocked, cutting off the airway again.
+Once asleep again, the muscles relax and the airway becomes blocked again.
 This cycle can occur hundreds of times per night.

-Heart Disease both causes and is often the result of Obstructive Sleep Apnea.
-According to the American Academy of Sleep Medicine, when apneas occur the amount of oxygen in the blood can drop to below 60 percent.
-At the same time blood pressure can soar as high as 240/130.
-According to the National Heart, Lung, and Blood Institute, normal blood pressure is below 120/80.
-The heart may suffer damage as a result of the apneas.
-The oxygen deprivation causes the heart to pump harder to support the extra effort of the lungs trying to overcome the obstruction of the airway.
-This stress triggers your body to respond in ways that may promote high blood pressure, heart disease, and other cardiovascular complications.
+According to the American Academy of Sleep Medicine, when apneas occur, the amount of oxygen in the blood can drop to below 60 percent.
+At the same time, blood pressure can soar as high as 240/130.
+The oxygen deprivation causes the heart to pump harder to support the extra effort of the lungs.
+This stress triggers the body to respond in ways that may promote high blood pressure, heart disease, and other cardiovascular complications.

 A study from the journal SLEEP confirms the urgency of treating sleep apnea.
 Results show that people with severe, untreated sleep apnea have five times the risk of dying from a heart problem.

-The purpose of the oral appliance is to hold the jaw in a position that allows the airway to remain as open and firm as possible during sleep.
-Oral appliances are similar to athletic mouth guards but are less bulky.
-They are completely non-invasive.
+While CPAP is the most frequently prescribed treatment, many patients find the equipment bulky, uncomfortable and inconvenient.
+The custom Dental Sleep Appliance for OSA has come to the forefront as a comfortable, convenient and scientifically-based treatment option.
+The purpose of the appliance is to hold the jaw in a position that allows the airway to remain as open and firm as possible during sleep.
+Oral appliances are similar to athletic mouth guards, but are less bulky and completely non-invasive.

-Is your situation similar to Tom’s?
 Is snoring keeping your partner at a distance?
-Restore the romance and avoid the heartache.
-We work closely with area physicians to provide comprehensive care when treating obstructive sleep apnea.
-Oral Appliance Therapy is covered by most medical insurances and Medicare.
+Restore the romance and avoid the heartache. (doctor name) works closely with area physicians to provide comprehensive care for OSA.
+The custom Dental Sleep Appliance is covered by most medical insurances and Medicare.
 Koala Center For Sleep & TMJ Disorders® offers options you can live with.
-Call us today for a consultation at and take care of your relationships and your heart!
+Call us today for a consultation or visit our website and take care of your relationships and your heart!